Innovation-Web-3-0-Blockchain/.github/profile/README.md

 ## Closing Statement

 Feel free to explore these repositories and contribute to our blockchain hub.
-If you're new to blockchain, we recommend starting with "Solidity For Beginners" repository to build a solid foundation.
+If you're new to blockchain, we recommend starting with [Solidity-For-Beginners]((https://github.com/Innovation-Web-3-0-Blockchain/Solidity-For-Beginners)) repository to build a solid foundation.

 Happy coding!